 The Company accounted for the equity securities at fair value with subsequent fair value changes recorded in our Consolidated Statements of Income.
 The fair value of the investment in Meituan is determined based on the closing market price for the shares at the end of each reporting period.
 The fair value change, to the extent the closing market price of shares of Meituan as of the end of reporting period is higher than our cost, is subject to U.S. tax.

-A summary of pre-tax gains or losses on investment in equity securities of Meituan recognized, which was included in Investment gain or loss in our Consolidated Statements of Income, is as follows:
+In 2022 and 2021, a pre-tax loss of \$27 million and \$38 million on investment in equity securities of Meituan was included in Investment gain or loss in our Consolidated Statements of Income.